flx-team/lotos-old/README.md

 ### How edit kepped datas

-For change data you can change Data Property of IStorageDataRepository.
+For change data you can change Data Property of [IStorageDataRepository](https://github.com/rovecode/Rovecode.Lotos/blob/master/Sources/Rovecode.Lotos/Repositories/IStorageDataRepository.cs).
 Lotos have are several ways to save changes to db.
-First invoke Exchange method, second using IDispose.
+First invoke __Exchange__ method, second using __IDispose__.

-IDispose way.
+__IDispose__ way.

 ``` csharp